Google Earth and the Google Sky App

 The Google Sky App is an online 3D simulation of the solar system and night sky in real-time.
-I show you how to download the Google Earth App on your laptop.
-This allows you to explore the stars, planets, galaxies and constellations online from your own computer at home.
-These are free applications within Google Earth and are easy to use.
+In this article, I will show you how to download the Google Earth App on your laptop and explore the stars, planets, galaxies and constellations online from your own computer at home.

-So far Google have made available to us over 100 million stars and 200 million galaxies.
-Included with Google Earth is an in-depth exploration of the Planet Mars and the Moon.
-There is so much data, photos and information on the Moon and Mars that they have their own Applications within Google Earth.
+So far Google has made available to us over 100 million stars and 200 million galaxies.
+Included with Google Earth is an in-depth exploration of the planet Mars and the Moon.
+There is so much data, photos and information on the Moon and Mars that they have their own applications within Google Earth.

 - If you have already accessed the Google Earth free download on your laptop.